MMintLab/touch2touch/README.md

 # touch2touch
 Today's touch sensors come in many shapes and sizes.
 This has made it challenging to develop general-purpose touch processing methods since models are generally tied to one specific sensor design.
 We address this problem by performing cross-modal prediction between touch sensors: given the tactile signal from one sensor, we use a generative model to estimate how the same physical contact would be perceived by another sensor.
 This allows us to apply sensor-specific methods to the generated signal.
 We implement this idea by training a diffusion model to translate between the popular GelSlim and Soft Bubble sensors.
 As a downstream task, we perform in-hand object pose estimation using GelSlim sensors while using an algorithm that operates only on Soft Bubble signals.

-This repository shows the main files for:
+This repository includes the main files for:
- * Training a cross-modal tactile generation model using the Stable Diffusion architecture (Coming soon).
+* Training a cross-modal tactile generation model with Stable Diffusion (coming soon).
- * Inference the tactile generation of Soft Bubble images from GelSlim images using our stable diffusion checkpoint.
+* Generating Soft Bubble images from GelSlim images using our Stable Diffusion checkpoint.
- * Evaluating cross-modal tactile generation performance with diffusion model architectures.
+* Evaluating cross-modal tactile generation with diffusion models.
- * Training a cross-modal tactile generation model using the VQ-VAE architecture.
+* Training a cross-modal tactile generation model with VQ-VAE.
- * Evaluating cross-modal tactile generation performance with VQ-VAE model architectures.
+* Evaluating cross-modal tactile generation with VQ-VAE.

 Project Webpage: https://www.mmintlab.com/research/touch2touch/